open-feature/docs.openfeature.dev/docs/tutorials/ofo.md

 ### Experiment with OpenFeature

 For this demo, we get flag definitions from the custom resource definition you applied to K8s above (`end-to-end.yaml`).
+The resource type is `FeatureFlagconfiguration and is called `end-to-end` within the `default` namespace.
 You can modify the flag values in the `featureFlagSpec` and reapply the CRD to see the changes.
 This file also contains service and deployment definitions, but these need not be modified as part of this demo.
 You may be interested the `openfeature.dev*` annotations though, which the OpenFeature operator uses to detect which workloads require flagd.